-'''

-CALL "program-name" [, value [, value] ...]

-[ERROR PROCESS IS procedure]

-'''

-program name the name of a 3GL program.

-value a data name, variable, constant, or expression.
+CALL "program-name" [, value [, value]] [ERROR PROCESS IS procedure] program name the name of a 3GL program. value a data name, variable, constant, or expres procedure the name of a procedure to perform.

 - This command provides an interface to 3GL programs written in Thoroughbred Basic.
 The CALL command executes a 3GL public program written in Thoroughbred Basic and enables specified values to be transferred between the 3GL program and the script. - CALL executes the 3GL program as a public program.
 It can pass and receive values. - If a value is specified, the CALL command must have a corresponding ENTER command in the 3GL program, and the value or name list in the script and program must agree in type. - When the 3GL program is terminated, execution returns to the script at the statement following the CALL.